Ravenstine/Ravenstine.github.io/README.md

 ## Contributing to the design system

-Anyone at KPCC can contribute improvements to kpcc-design-system.
+Anyone at KPCC can contribute improvements to kpcc.style.
 Making changes/improvements typically involves getting the repo set up for local development, adding/refactoring one or more patterns, committing those changes, and then publishing a new version of the design system to npm.

 ### Local Development

-To get kpcc-design-system up and running for local development:
+To get kpcc.style up and running for local development:

-1. clone the repo to your machine: `git clone git@github.com:SCPR/kpcc-design-system.git`
+1. clone the repo to your machine: `git clone git@github.com:SCPR/kpcc-style.git`
-2. `cd` into the `kpcc-design-system` directory.
+2. `cd` into the `kpcc-style` directory.
 3. Run `npm install` to install javascript dependencies.
 4. To get the documentation site running locally, run `npm run serve` and navigate to `http://localhost:3001`.